Common Interior Design & Facilities Errors

 A guest’s experience at a restaurant starts long before the greeting from the host or hostess.
 Everything from the placement of signs, the paint on the outside of the building and the parking lot communicates and sets the initial tone for a restaurant brand.
 Here are some of the most common mistakes restaurants make with the exterior of their establishments.

-Signage is more important than many people realize.
+Signage and business signs are more important than many people realize.
 Improper signage can cost a business as much as $1 million each year in potential revenues, so be the building owner allows the display of elements like blade and pole signs before committing to a lease.
 Restaurateurs should also ensure that city ordinances allow signs to be displayed, before ordering and installing those materials.
 One given the go-ahead, walking and driving by the restaurant, like guest would, to see what kind of marquees will work best for Once you have the go-ahead, drive and walk by your restaurant like guests would to see what kind of marquees will work best for your location.
 Blade signs that stick out into the road are a good idea for many establishments.

 Restaurants often don’t make their concept clear from the exterior design and signage.
-When establishing a business, there should be a clear idea of the brand message, tone and promise.
+When establishing a business, there should be a clear idea of the brand message, tone, and promise.
 It’s best to lay this foundation well at the beginning of the process (though it can be corrected later on, it’s worth the investment to get it done right up front).
 Having a concept is important, but making that concept clear at a restaurant is even more so.
-Figure out the brand personality (if the brand was a person, how would it walk, act, talk, dress, and behave?), promise, position and story, and make each apparent to guests visiting the restaurant.
+Figure out the brand personality (if the brand was a person, how would it walk, act, talk, dress, and behave?), promise, position, and story, and make each apparent to guests visiting the restaurant.
 The best solution, though, is to consider these four questions when designing your building’s exterior.

 Location, location, location.
-Right of way issues that make it difficult to get to the restaurant during heavy traffic periods decrease business.
+Right-of-way issues that make it difficult to get to the restaurant during heavy traffic periods decrease business.
 It doesn’t matter how good a restaurant is if people can’t reach it, so make sure to pay close attention to the location of a potential restaurant prior to signing a lease.
 This means both considering what area the building is in and researching the traffic patterns surrounding it, and investigating street-side visibility.
 Guests should be able to see and reach a restaurant with ease.

 It’s easy to overlook parking, but guests often get frustrated to the point of dining elsewhere if parking is impossible to find.
 If a lot has insufficient parking but there is room to add more, do so – and do it quickly.
 Mandatory valet parking to solve a lack-of-space is a poor solution, as many visitors would prefer to park slightly further away than to have to pay for a parking service.
 On the flip side, it is a good idea to offer an optional valet, if it is appropriate for the tone of a restaurant.
-The increased business from offering both options will more than make up for the expense of the valet.
+The increased business from offering both options will more than makeup for the expense of the valet.

-While insufficient parking and packed lots is its own issue, having an empty parking lot can be just as much of a curse.
+While insufficient parking and packed lots are their own issue, having an empty parking lot can be just as much of a curse.
 People view empty parking spaces as a sign of an unpopular or bad restaurant and tend to stay away.
 Seeing cars in front of a restaurant is similar to reading good reviews online: people assume that busier establishments are better ones.
 One strategy that worked well for my father was having the staff park in front of the restaurant early in the day (when there were fewer customers), then move their cars further away into the back lot when business picked up.
 This way, there were always cars in the lot.

 Restaurants without exterior menu boards, or old, tired, faded boards outside, look unsafe and uninteresting.
 A restaurant exterior, including any menu boards, reflects the concept and brand.
 If the outdoor menus are faded and falling apart, the restaurant will look similarly outdated and tired.
 As this can be one of the first impressions for many new customers passing a restaurant, it can have a negative impact on business.
 An exterior menu is like a free advertisement, so make sure to spend the time to make it attractive and keep it maintained.
 A board that is up to date and clean can bring as many as 20 new guests in each night.

 Having trash and debris within restaurant property line looks untidy.
 Litter is incredibly unattractive, and while most guests understand that restaurant staff aren’t the ones who left trash in the lot, it still reflects poorly on the restaurant.
 Cleaning up the parking lot and exteriors several times a day is just as important as keeping the floors and counters inside a business clean.
 This is a simple task, but it can drastically increase the amount of new visitors.
-Placing a garbage can outside of each entry door allows visitors to throw away gum, coffee cups and other trash they may have with them when entering or leaving.
+Placing garbage bins outside of each entry door allows visitors to throw away gum, coffee cups, and other trash they may have with them when entering or leaving.

 Unsightly service areas, like garbage and dirty equipment, that are visible to customers can ruin a meal.
 The outside of an establishment should be as clean as the interior.
-This means emptying and cleaning trashcans and dumpsters regularly, not leaving rubber mats out to dry on the patio while guests are still there and cleaning dirty equipment.
+This means emptying and cleaning trashcans and dumpsters regularly, not leaving rubber mats out to dry on the patio while guests are still there, and cleaning dirty equipment.
 If anything smells bad, clean it.
 The dirty-dumpster smell from unwashed trashcans can be horribly unpleasant.
 The only place a customer should encounter something as unsightly as a trashcan at your establishment is outside of the front door.

 Restaurants that leave their lights out, neglect landscaping or allow their entrance to be cluttered send the wrong message.
 One of the worst mistakes restaurateurs can make is accidentally creating the appearance that their restaurant is closed, either permanently or for a short period of time, when it is not.
 Restaurants should be convenient, welcoming and easy to access to attract as many guests as possible.
 Landscaping that looks like no one has ever tended to it burnt out lights are universal signs that an establishment is either closed for repairs or has been shut down.